jerovign/PhaeoChromo/README.md

 * `02_Make_chromatin_states_with_hiHMM_software/` — Notebooks explaining the workflow for making input files for hiHMM and running the software.

+* `03_Chromatin_signature_evolution/` - Notebooks explaining the workflows for comparative analysis of chromatin signatures across species.
+This also includes gene age, orphan gene and expression variability analysis for every species.

 * `Scripts/` — Other R, Python, bash scripts used for specific tasks - written on the subfolder.

 ## Requirements